inspec/inspec/docs/resources.rst

 gids -- DONE
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
-The ``gids`` matcher tests if the named group identifier is present or if it contains duplicates.
-For example:
+The ``gids`` matcher tests if the named group identifier is present or if it contains duplicates:

 .. code-block:: ruby